dotnet/docs/docs/architecture/grpc-for-wcf-developers/why-grpc.md

 ### Usability and productivity

 gRPC is a comprehensive RPC solution.
-It has thoroughly addressed the full range of connectivity issues. gRPC works consistently across multiple languages. gRPC provides excellent tooling with much of the boilerplate auto-generated.
-So, more developer time is freed up to focus on business logic.
+It has thoroughly addressed the full range of networking and connectivity concerns. gRPC works consistently across multiple languages. gRPC provides excellent tooling, with much of the boilerplate auto-generated, so more developer time is freed up to focus on business logic.

 ### Streaming